 To help educate parents and children on the importance of SUP safety, we’ve put together this fun infographic which lists our easy, 7-step water safety checklist for paddleboarding parents.
 Please help us get the word out by sharing it — thanks!

-When preparing to paddle out with your children, it’s important to avoid areas with rough water, waves, and strong currents.
+When preparing to paddle out with your children, it’s important to avoid areas with rough water, waves, wind, and strong currents.
 Calm lakes and bays are the safest places to paddle board with your kids, and they’re also more enjoyable.